Raja Jani

 Raja Jani is a 1972 Indian Hindi-language film, produced by Madan Mohla, directed by Mohan Segal, and written by S. Ali Raza.
 The film stars Dharmendra, Hema Malini, Premnath, Prem Chopra, Johnny Walker, Durga Khote, Sajjan, Helen and Bindu.
 The music is by Laxmikant–Pyarelal.
 Raja Jani was the fourth highest-grossing film of the year.
-It is loosely based on the 1956 American film Anastasia and was itself remade in Tamil in 1983 as Adutha Varisu.
+It is a remake of the 1965 Bengali film Rajkanya, which itself is loosely based on the 1956 American film Anastasia.
+It was itself remade in Tamil in 1983 as Adutha Varisu.

 Plot

 Raj Kumar Singh "Raja" tries to find a girl who would be a perfect impostor to take the place of the missing princess Ratna.
 During an assassination of her parents she disappeared, and during the last ten years her grandmother, queen Rajmata has been looking for her.
 Raja finds a street dancer named Shanno, and finally, after extensive training concerning the etiquette, they can disguise and present her as the long lost princess in order to get the reward money for finding her.
 Shanno enters the house as the long-awaited princess.
 What Raja does not know is that Shanno is in fact the real princess.